ALEX

 Hyrox Men's Single - Open · Hong Kong

 The Hong Kong leg of the global Hyrox circuit, and the first international Hyrox on the 2026 calendar.
-Racing with Seb, which adds an extra layer of motivation to not get beaten by your training partner.
+Racing with Sebastian, which adds an extra layer of motivation to absolutely get after it together.
 After the Osaka penalty lesson, this one is about running a clean, precise race and seeing what a proper preparation produces.

 UTMB YAMANAKA, KAGA SPA 20K